perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-We aren't done yet though in Perl
+We aren't done yet though.
+There is still some Perl code to write.

-1. This little incantation creates a perl string from a cstring, which we will need later.
+1. This little incantation creates a function cstring that converts a NULL terminated string to a Perl string.
+We will need that later.
 2. We have to allocate space for the input string in the WebAssembly memory region
 3. Copy our Perl string into WebAssembly memory
-4. Call the WebAssembly greet function
+4. Call the WebAssembly greet function.
+This returns the offset of the output string.
 5. Convert the return value back into a Perl string
-6. Free the input and output strings in WebAssembly memory
+6. Free the input and output strings in WebAssembly memory, so that we don't leak memory.
 7. And finally return the greeting.

 ---